France to let migrant boat dock, has harsh words for Italy | Law-Order

 With French politics veering to the right, and the far-right National Rally (RN) the second biggest-group in the lower house of parliament, President Emmanuel Macron's centrist government is also under mounting pressure over immigration.
 The far-right was quick to react to the decision to let the Ocean Viking dock, with the RN's Marine Le Pen tweeting that he was being "dramatically" soft on immigration.

-Meanwhile, Fabienne Lassalle, deputy head of SOS Mediterranee, the NGO running Ocean Viking's rescue operations, urged EU states to better co-ordinate efforts and stop "politicising" the issue.
+Meanwhile, Fabienne Lassalle, deputy head of charity SOS Mediterranee urged EU states to better co-ordinate efforts and stop "politicising" the issue.
 "It's a great relief tainted with a lot of anger," she said of France's green light.
 (Additional reporting by Elizabeth Pineau, Dominique Vidalon, Tangi Salaun, John Irish, Sudip Kar-Gupta in Paris, Crispian Balmer in Rome; Writing by Ingrid Melander; Editing by Tomasz Janowski, Emelia Sithole-Matarise and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)